Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the mage 3*
 ##### Cost: 5 experience points
 Spend from one to four points of fervor and take an action.\
-Roll *way of the mage + integrity*.
+Roll *way of the mage + arcana*.
 You shot small projectiles made of ice to a number of opponents equal to the fervor spent.
 Each projectile deals damage equal to the successes.
 For each match you can convert up to two point of damage to elemental.
 Can be dodged or blocked.

 ### Flow boost
 ##### *Requisites: way of the mage 3*